Binge drinking is more common, and more dangerous, than you may think.

 There are many risks associated with binge drinking including memory loss, injury to yourself or others, dizziness, loss of coordination, diarrhea, vomiting, lack of judgment and even alcohol poisoning – which can be fatal.

-Through the evidence-based Australian guidelines to reduce health risks from alcohol (‘the guidelines’), the National Health and Medical Research Council (NHMRC) provide clear guidance for Australians on reducing their risk of harm from drinking alcohol.
+Through the evidence-based Australian guidelines to reduce health risks from drinking alcohol, the National Health and Medical Research Council (NHMRC) provide Australians with evidence-based advice on the health effects of drinking alcohol, helping people to make informed decisions about how much alcohol they drink, if they choose to drink.